edina/nbexchange/how_it_works.md

 Marks an asiignment as ``active: False``, and forgets any associated notebooks.
 Returns

+    {"success": True,
-    {"success": True, "note": "Assignment '$assignment_code' on course '$course_code' marked as unreleased by user $user"
+     "note": "Assignment '$assignment_code' on course '$course_code' marked as unreleased by user $user" }

 Takes as *optional* parameter ``purge``.
 This will delete the notebooks, the assignment, and any associated data (``actions``, ``feedback``, etc).
 Returns

+    {"success": True,
-    {"success": True, "note": "Assignment '$assignment_code' on course '$course_code' deleted and purged from the database by user $user"}
+     "note": "Assignment '$assignment_code' on course '$course_code' deleted and purged from the database by user $user" }

 If there are permission issues, returns